humanmade/altis-security/docs/php-basic-auth.md

 **Note:** The authentication username and password _must_ be defined or basic authentication will not be active.

+**Note:** Enabling PHP Basic Auth will prevent your site from being indexed with search engines.

 ## Configuration

 By default, PHP Basic Auth is disabled.
 To enable it, a value must be passed to `security.php-basic-auth`, either `true` or an array that includes a username and password.